 What are the sentencing powers for these offences?

 The Section 20 offence is an either way offence (which means sentencing can take place at either the magistrates’ or crown court).
-It carries a maximum penalty on indictment of five years’ imprisonment and/or an unlimited fine (crown court).
-If sentencing takes place at the magistrates’ court, then the maximum penalty is six months’ imprisonment and/or a fine not exceeding the statutory minimum.
+It carries a maximum penalty of five years’ imprisonment and/or an unlimited fine in the Crown Court.
+If sentencing takes place at the magistrates’ court, then the maximum penalty is six months’ imprisonment and/or a fine.

 The Section 18 offence, is an indictable only offence, which means it will start in the magistrates’ court, then be committed up to the crown court for sentencing.
 It carries a maximum penalty of life imprisonment, so you can see why it is vital that you consult our GBH solicitors at the earliest possible opportunity.